geomatics-io/ObjectListView/docs/recipes.rst

 There are two ways you can do this:

 1. You can set `UseTransluscentSelection` and `UseTranslucentHotItem` to  *true*.
-   This will give a selection and hot item mechanism that is *similiar* to that used by Vista.
+   This will give a selection and hot item mechanism that is *similar* to that used by Vista.
 It is not the same, I know.
 Do not complain.

    This works best when the control is owner drawn.
 When the list is not owner